reimagined/resolve/docs/Query.md

 ## What is a Query?

-**Query** are used to get data from a Read Model and View Model.
+A **Query** is a function used to fetch data from a Read Model or View Model.

-Refer to [DDD, Event Sourcing, and CQRS Tutorial: design](http://cqrs.nu/tutorial/cs/01-design) for more information on queries.
+Refer to the [Edument CQRS Starter Kit Tutorial](http://cqrs.nu/tutorial/cs/01-design) for details.

 ## How to Use?

-You can describe Queries for Read Model in commmon/read-models/resolvers.js file:
+**Read Model Queries** are defined in the *commmon/read-models/resolvers.js* file:

 ```
 📁 resolve-app